 In this example, you use the To Multimedia File block, the Enabled Subsystem block, and a trigger signal, to save portions of one AVI file to three separate AVI files.

-You can open the example model with the link below or by typing
+You can open the example model by typing at the MATLAB® command line.

 Run your model.